It all started with a jacket...

 Do you sew with Mud Cloth?

 At the time, I hadn't a clue where to get it but I eagerly said yes, exchanged emails and Nambili Home Décor was born.
-My first customer was ecstatic with the results and I discovered I could create items people loved!
+My first customer was ecstatic with the results of their custom pillow set and I discovered I could create items people loved!

-Nambili Home Décor has since morphed into House of Nambili — blending your personal style with textiles from North West Africa & beyond.
-From pillows to scarves, hoodies to affirmation chalkboards, House Of Nambili creates cultural décor & accessories that connect you to the African Diaspora.
+House of Nambili — blending your personal style & family heirlooms with African textiles to create unique furnishings for your home.
+From pillows to seat cushions, chairs to ottomans, House Of Nambili creates cultural décor & accessories that connect you to your heritage, the African Diaspora & beyond.